RStudio: Licensing model

 The RStudio integrated development environment (IDE) is available with the GNU Affero General Public License version 3.
 The AGPL v3 is an open source license that guarantees the freedom to share the code.

 RStudio Desktop and RStudio Server are both available in free and fee-based (commercial) editions.
 OS support depends on the format/edition of the IDE.
 Prepackaged distributions of RStudio Desktop are available for Windows, macOS, and Linux.
 RStudio Server and Server Pro run on Debian, Ubuntu, Red Hat Linux, CentOS, openSUSE and SLES.

 Overview and history

-The RStudio IDE is partly written in the C++ programming language and uses the Qt framework for its graphical user interface.
+The RStudio IDE was partly written in the C++ programming language and uses the Qt framework for its graphical user interface.
+Since 2022.12.0+353 version, it switched to the Electron framework.
 The bigger percentage of the code is written in Java.
 JavaScript is also used.

 Work on the RStudio IDE started around December 2010, and the first public beta version (v0.92) was officially announced in February 2011.
 Version 1.0 was released on 1 November 2016.
 Version 1.1 was released on 9 October 2017.